joelvanfossen/joelvanfossen.github.io/teaching.md

 * Introduction to Ethics
 * Introduction to Philosophy
 * History of Philosophy
+* Political Philosophy
-* Philosophy and Political Thought
+* Topics in Philosophy (Aesthetics)
 * Existentialism
-* Topics in Philosophy (Aesthetics)
 * Advanced Topics in Philosophy I (Philosophy of Love)
 * Advanced Topics in Philosophy II (Metaethics and the Problem of Evil)